e-sensing/sits/README.md

 SITS has been designed to use satellite image time series to derive machine learning models.
-After the data cube has been created, time series can be retreived individually or by using CSV or SHP files, as in the following example.
+After the data cube has been created, time series can be retrieved individually or by using CSV or SHP files, as in the following example.

 ``` r